azat-co/practicalnode/chapter3/chapter3.md

 .PHONY: test test-w test-module-a test-module-b
 ```

 To launch this Makefile, run `$ make <mode>`.
-For example, `$ make test`. `test` is one of the commands in the Makefile.
+For example, `$ make test` where the `test` command is one of the commands in the Makefile.
 Other commands are `test-w`, `test-module-a` and `test-module-b`.

 Of course, developers are not limited only to testing in Makefiles.
 Anything can be there.
 Mostly the building, compilation, linting, configuration and maybe even deployment!
 For more information on a Makefile please refer to Understanding Make at http://www.cprogramming.com/tutorial/makefiles.html and Using Make and Writing Makefiles at http://www.cs.swarthmore.edu/~newhall/unixhelp/howto_makefiles.html.

 For our Blog app, we can keep the Makefile simple: